 Teachers work so hard and take care of the most important thing in your life — your kids.
-You want to thank them properly at the end of the school year.
+You want to thank them properly at the holidays and at the end of the school year.
 But how?

 Lots of people have food allergies and smell sensitivities, so no treats and scented lotion.
 Giving cash seems just a little bit… crass.
 If your kid is a handful, maybe a case of wine is in order, but is it appropriate?